Art-of-Coding/lime-compose/README.md

 # Compose

-Simple utility to compose multiple async/await middleware functions into a single, callable function.
+Simple utility to compose multiple async/await middleware functions into a single middleware function.

 Also see [@art-of-coding/lime](https://github.com/Art-of-Coding/lime).